 Before EWTN, Montse spent fourteen years at the Becket Fund for Religious Liberty where she was named COO & Executive Director in February 2017.
 Profiled by the Wall Street Journal’s Weekend Edition with the following introduction: “A defender of all religion, on the front lines of America’s culture wars,” her tenure at Becket oversaw twelve Supreme Court religious liberty victories protecting the Little Sisters of the Poor, the rights of religious groups to choose their leaders, Muslim prisoners’ rights, civil rights of Jewish schools and synagogues, and safeguarding religious foster care agencies.

-Montse has a Masters from the George Washington University and a B.A. from Florida International University.
-She served on the Montgomery County Commission for Women in Maryland and is currently on the board of the Patients’ Rights Action Fund, the leading advocate against the legalization of assisted suicide; a board member of Speech First, an organization that protects students’ free speech rights on campus; a lay consultant to the United States Conference of Catholic Bishops (USCCB) Religious Liberty Committee; a member of the President’s Advisory Counsel of the Fellowship of Catholic University Students; on the advisory council to the Council of Major Superiors of Women Religious (CMSWR) and the GIVEN Institute; and on the Hispanic Affairs Advisory Board for the Philos Project, and a board member of the Acton Institute.
-Although not an attorney, she “plays one on TV” advocating for Becket clients on major television and radio networks including Univision, CNN en Español, Telemundo, Fox Business, and EWTN.
-Born in Mexico City, she is fluent in Spanish and French and is a competitive jazz and classical vocalist.
+Montse has degrees from the George Washington University and Florida International University.
+She served on the Montgomery County Commission for Women (Maryland) and is currently on the board of the Patients’ Rights Action Fund, the leading advocate against the legalization of assisted suicide; a lay consultant to the United States Conference of Catholic Bishops (USCCB) Religious Liberty Committee; on the advisory council to the Council of Major Superiors of Women Religious (CMSWR) and the GIVEN Institute; a proud member of the Benedictine College board, Speech First, the Acton Institute, and the Catholic Information Center.
+Montse has been published in the New York Times, USA Today, and the Wall Street Journal, among other major publications.
+Born in Mexico City, she is fluent in Spanish and French.